gvwilson/fiction/iffy/index.md

 One blast from them and you'll have a headache for a week.
 And the nozzles behind them probably spray strangle foam."

-"Why they just watchin?"
+"Why are they just watchin'?"
 Iffy asked.
-"Why don't the Marines just haul everyone in a the governor to sort out?"
+"Why don't th' Marines just haul everyone in for th' governors to sort out?"

 Wales sighed.
 "Politics.
 Even if they *did* blow up the quarantine building, the *Taroona* and the rest of the Australian fleet are the only thing stopping the Brazilians from walking in here.
-Odds are the captain and her crew will be back on the dock by morning," he concluded, speaking to himself as much as to the frowning tween beside him.
+Odds are the captain and her crew will be back on the dock by morning," he continued, speaking to himself as much as to the frowning tween beside him.
 "Which is another reason I need to talk to your uncle."

-"You oughta know he don't keep his word less it suits he," Iffy warned.
+"Y'oughta know he don't keep his word 'less it suits him," Iffy warned.
-"Or less he figures you got some serious haul back o you."
+"Or 'less he figures you got some serious haul back o' you."

 Wales nodded.
-"Thank you---I'll keep that in mind."
+"Thank you—I'll keep that in mind."

 Ten minutes later Uncle Jack shouted,
-"No affin way!
+"No affin' way!
 We're a jelly dredger,
-not an affin ferryboat!
+not an affin' ferryboat!
-You wanna hitch up along Rothera, get yourself three piers over an buy a ticket."
+You wanna hitch up along Rothera, get yourself three piers over an' buy a ticket."

 Wales' polite expression didn't waver.
 "I understand it's not your usual line of work," he said smoothly